-4.3 If OVH staff become aware of a safeguarding concern whilst working on non OVH contacts they should follow local reporting requirements, as advised by commissioning companies.
-4.4 OVH will endeavour at all times to furnish staff with up-to-date contact details for the designated persons and local safeguarding agencies in the areas they may be operating in.
+If OVH staff become aware of a safeguarding concern whilst working on non OVH contracts they should follow local reporting requirements, as advised by commissioning companies.

+4.4 OVH will provide up-to-date contact details for the designated persons and local safeguarding agencies in the areas they may be operating in.
 5 Performance 5.1 The Board of OVH will receive an annual assurance report on all safeguarding provisions including the number of cases referred to relevant investigation agencies.
-5.2 Safeguarding provisions are also included on the OVH risk register which is reviewed quarterly by the Business Assurance Committee.
+5.2 Safeguarding provisions are also included on the OVH Risk Register which is reviewed quarterly by the Risk Assurance Committee.
 5.3 On an annual basis OVH will undertake an audit of all referrals made in regard to safeguarding alerts raised, the results of which will feed into the policy and procedural review mechanisms outlined below in section 7.
-6 Consultation 6.1 The Chairs of the Safeguarding Boards in OVH's areas of operation have been consulted in the development of this Policy.
-All OVH Staff have been consulted in development of this Policy.
-6.2 The Policy meets the requirements of the Liverpool Safeguarding Children Board Guidance document.
-7 Review 7.1 The Policy and supporting procedures will be reviewed annually (from the date of Executive Management Team (EMT) approval) with input from the tenant-led Policy Review Group and local Safeguarding Boards.
-7.2 The review process will ensure continuing suitability, adequacy, and effectiveness of the Policy and may be prompted by the introduction of new legislation or regulation or in the light of continual assessment of procedural effectiveness.
+6 Consultation 6.1 All OVH Staff have been consulted in development of this Policy.
+The Tenant Policy Review Group have also been consulted on the development of this Policy.
+7 Review 7.1 The Policy and supporting procedures will be reviewed every Three Years (from the date of Executive Management Team (EMT) approval).
+7.2 The review process will ensure continuing suitability, adequacy and effectiveness of the Policy and may be prompted by the introduction of new legislation or regulation or in the light of continual assessment of procedural effectiveness.
 7.3 The Policy and procedural review will show the impact of stakeholder and other agency feedback and involvement.
 The Policy and procedural review will seek to identify and address any disincentives that may exist to reporting concerns.
 8 Equality Impact Assessment 8.1 Was a full Equality Impact Assessment (EIA) required?
-No 8.2 When was EIA conducted and by who?
-An Equality Impact Assessment was conducted by the Supported Housing Manager and the Policy and Strategy Officer on 24-04-13 and is still relevant for this revision of the Policy.
-8.3 Results of EIA No differential or adverse impacts where identified for any group with protected characteristics as a result of area of operation of the business grows, note would need to be taken of the local reporting procedures for safeguarding concerns.
-9 Scheme of Delegation 9.1 Responsible committee for approving and monitoring implementation of the policy and any amendments to it Executive Management Team 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Operations Director-Support Services 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures Operations Director-Support Services
+Yes 8.2 When was EIA conducted and by who?
+An EIA was conducted by the Policy and Strategy Manager and the Independent Living Manager in September 2024.
+8.3 Results of EIA Whilst the EIA acknowledged that there is potential for differential / adverse impact for groups who have multiple protected characteristics - the procedures and provisions for additional support that are inherent in the Policy offer sufficient mitigation of these risks.
+The EIA also identified the need to keep up-to-date contact details for all local authorities within the area of operations as this expands, and this issue has been addressed with an update to the procedures

+9 Scheme of Delegation 9.1 Responsible committee for approving and monitoring implementation of the policy and any amendments to it Executive Management Team 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Director of Housing and Customer Services 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures Director of Housing and Customer Services